Browse our list of information

-For those looking for something a little more extreme, another of Shropshire’s wartime airﬁelds, Rednal, near Oswestry, is where you will ﬁnd Hoverdays, an outdoor activity centre providing hovercrafting, 4wheel-drive (and 8-wheel-drive!) experiences, archery and segway riding!
+For those looking for something a little more extreme, another of Shropshire’s wartime airﬁelds, Rednal, near Oswestry, is where you will ﬁnd Hoverdays, an outdoor activity centre that offers hovercrafting, 4xwheel-drive (and 8xwheel-drive!) experiences, archery and segway riding!

 Blists Hill is one of 10 attractions, including four museums, based in and around Ironbridge – the birthplace of the industrial revolution.
 At Blists Hill, children get to experience an authentic 52-acre recreation of a Victorian town, complete with characters, cottages, shops, places of work… and yet more animals!

 A little further afield, the award-winning Royal Air Force Museum at Cosford has one of the largest aviation collections in the UK, with lots of hands-on fun for the children.
-Best of all, it’s free too!
+Best of all, it’s free!